ConstantSeal592/Caistorians_Website/README.md

 <li>Click Clone (blue button)</li>
 <li>After it has loaded you should see, under the File button in the top left "Current Repository: Caistorians_Website"</li>
 <img width="307" height="57" alt="image" src="https://github.com/user-attachments/assets/f32ef406-7f62-49a9-9b18-f47c6569d6dc" /><br>
 <li>You can verify that this has worked by doing: Repository > Show in Explorer (ctrl + shift + F).
-The folder that opens should have(at the minimum) README.md (this file, so you can continue reading offline :D) (If you have "Show hidden files, folders and drives"enabled in file explorer, you should see the .git directory at the top of this folder, that designates that this folder behaves as a GITrepository, **DO NOT MUCK AROUND WITH THIS DIRECTORY**)</li>
+The folder that opens should have(at the minimum) README.md (this file, so you can continue reading offline :D) (If you have "Show hidden files, folders and drives"enabled in file explorer, you should see the .git directory at the top of this folder, that designates that this folder behaves as a GITrepository, <strong>DO NOT MUCK AROUND WITH THIS DIRECTORY</strong>)</li>
 </ol>

 <br><br>